 Senators Grassley, one of the architects of the RIA, clearly aimed to promote rural EB-5 projects, as evidenced by the special benefit of priority processing and the largest allocation of reserved visas — 20% of all EB-5 visas, in contrast to 10% for high-unemployment projects and 2% for infrastructure investments.
 Barnett agrees that USCIS is following the mandate of Congress to prioritize rural investments.

-Expectations for future rural processing: 5 to 10 months
+Expectations for future rural processing: a few months to 10 months

 Before these recent approvals, Barnett advised investor clients to anticipate that I-526E processing would take multiple years, as petitions filed in 2019 were still pending.
 The promise of priority processing in the RIA gave him hope, but, like others in the industry, he was uncertain about what that would entail in practice — or whether USCIS would prioritize rural petitions at all.

-"Now, with these approvals taking five to 10 months, we can establish updated expectations," declares Barnett.
+"Now, with these approvals taking five to 10 months, we can establish updated expectations," declares Barnett, prior to hearing about the EB5 United approvals in under three months.

 Does Barnett have any advice for future rural petitioners?
 Investors should be aware that there's a specific processing order for any case, whether it's rural, related to high unemployment areas, or falls under another category: First, USCIS must approve the I-956F for the project; next, it will review any associated I-526Es, supposedly following a first-in, first-out system.